 Revenue-based financing or revenue-based investing typically describes an arrangement where investors provide financing to businesses with strong ongoing revenues.
-Often the companies making these loans specialize in certain types of high-growth industries such as Software as a Service – a.k.a. saas companies.
+Often the companies making these loans specialize in certain types of high-growth industries such as Software as a Service companies.
 It can be an alternative to traditional venture capital or angel investment structures that require the business to give up some equity in exchange for funding.

 Unlike a traditional small business loan that requires fixed monthly payments (or sometimes weekly payments), revenue-based financing offers more flexible repayment terms.
 The investors or company providing the funding or financing will get paid a percentage of future revenues until the total agreed upon repayment is reached.
 When revenues are lower, payments will be lower, and when they increase, payments increase.

 There will be a repayment cap that will determine the total cost of financing.
 It can be as low as 1.35% of the original investment amount, or as high as 10%, though there is no legal limit that caps how much these companies can charge.

 - More flexible approval criteria than loans

 - Payments fluctuate with revenues

 - Cost of capital higher than traditional commercial loans